-This manual provides information regarding the quick installation and hardware features of the RAID subsystem.
+This manual provides information regarding the hardware features, installation and configuration of the SAS-to-SAS RAID subsystem.
 This document also describes how to use the storage management software.
 Information contained in the manual has been reviewed for accuracy, but not for product warranty because of the various environment/OS/settings.
 Information and specifications will be changed without further notice.

-This manual uses section numbering for every topics being discussed for easy and convenient way of finding information in accordance with the user's needs.
+This manual uses section numbering for every topic being discussed for easy and convenient way of finding information in accordance with the user's needs.
 The following icons are being used for some details and information to be considered in going through with this manual: